michael-dev/ebtables-dhcpsnooping/README.md

 ebtables -A FORWARD -i $WLAN --logical-in $BRIDGE --proto ipv4 -j dhcpsnooping ebtables -A FORWARD -i $WLAN --logical-in $BRIDGE --proto arp -j dhcpsnooping

-ebtables -A dhcpsnooping --proto ipv4 --proto ipv4 --ip-src-address 0.0.0.0 -j RETURN ebtables -A dhcpsnooping --proto arp --proto arp --arp-src-address 0.0.0.0 -j RETURN
+ebtables -A dhcpsnooping --proto ipv4 --ip-src 0.0.0.0 -j RETURN ebtables -A dhcpsnooping --proto arp --arp-ip-src 0.0.0.0 -j RETURN

 # send DHCPv4 packets to dhcpsnoopingd and drop invalid DHCP packets
 ebtables -A FORWARD -i $WLAN --logical-in $BRIDGE \
-         --proto ipv4 --ip-protocol UDP --ip-source-port 68 --ip-destination-port 67 --nflog-group 1 -j ACCEPT
+         --proto ipv4 --ip-protocol udp --ip-source-port 68 --ip-destination-port 67 --nflog-group 1 -j ACCEPT
 ebtables -A FORWARD -s $DHCPMAC --logical-in $BRIDGE \
-         --proto ipv4 --ip-protocol UDP --ip-source-port 67 --ip-destination-port 68 --nflog-group 1 -j ACCEPT
+         --proto ipv4 --ip-protocol udp --ip-source-port 67 --ip-destination-port 68 --nflog-group 1 -j ACCEPT
 ebtables -A FORWARD --logical-in $BRIDGE \
-         --proto ipv4 --ip-protocol UDP --ip-source-port 67 --ip-destination-port 68 -j DROP
+         --proto ipv4 --ip-protocol udp --ip-source-port 67 --ip-destination-port 68 -j DROP
 ```

 Roaming support
 ===============

-When used on multiple APs that share the ESSID, it looks to the daemon like an
+When used on multiple APs that share the same ESSID, it looks to the daemon
-STA attaches locally and used an IP address without doing DHCP.
-To account for
+like an STA attaches locally and used an IP address without doing DHCP.
+To
-this, two means have been implemented:
+account for this, three mechanisms have been implemented:
 - store leases in a central MySQL/MariaDB or PostgreSQL (Cluster) Database
 - track locally connected STAs
-- notify other instances about changes
+- notify other APs about changes

 Central Database
 ----------------